joeyrebbe/dj-you/README.md

-* deployed heroku link here

 ## Next Steps

 Here are some icebox items that are next in line for DJ-You.

-1. Link two external APIs: [theaudiodb]() and [getsongbpm](), and use them to search songs that are pre-populated with information.
+1. Link one more external API: [getsongbpm](https://getsongbpm.com/), and use it and [theaudiodb](https://www.theaudiodb.com/api_guide.php) to search songs that are pre-populated with information.

 1. Add a "Search User" feature, so that your friends can see what good taste in music you have.

-1. To discover music via a categorical search, i.e. scraping an API by genre or bpm.